Smoky Grilled Spaghetti Squash (Campfire or BBQ)

 1. Prep squash.
 Slice off both ends of the squash, then stand it upright on one flat end.
 Carefully cut it down the middle, rocking the knife back and forth.
 If using a smaller knife, cut along each side until you’ve sliced it all the way through.
 Be sure to watch your fingers!

-2. Season.
+2. Season and prep grill.
 Scoop out the seeds, rub the cut sides with olive oil and minced garlic, and season generously with salt and pepper.
-Get your fire going, burn it down to a bed of coals, and rake the coals under the grill grates.
-Keep logs burning on the side to create more coals to maintain medium heat.

 4. Serve.
 Once tender, remove the squash from the grill.
-Use a fork to separate the strands, leaving the skin as a bowl.
+Use a fork to separate the strands, leaving the shell intact as a bowl.
 Top with your favorite sauce and enjoy!
 I used beef bolognese with parmesan and parsley, but feel free to switch it up.

 Top Tips

-• Pick a squash that’s heavy for its size with unblemished skin for better flavor and texture.
+• Pick a good squash: Look for one that’s heavy for its size with smooth, firm skin—it’ll grill better and taste sweeter.

-• Keep the fire at a steady medium heat with coals at least a foot below the grill grates to avoid burning.
+• Keep the heat steady: Whether using a campfire or BBQ, aim for medium heat and keep the coals at least a foot below the grill grate.

-Have you tried spaghetti squash?
 What’s your favorite way to top it?
-Let me know in the comments.
+Let me know in the comments below!

 One Creative Cook